Searchbreed

 Tibetan Mastiffs need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Ancient Himalayan guardian. ~1,800-2,500 kcal/day.
-Surprisingly efficient metabolism for their size.
+Ancient Himalayan guardian.
+Calorie needs vary widely with size, sex, season, and activity; many are efficient eaters for their size.
 Key nutrients to look for: high-quality protein, omega-3, glucosamine.

 Tibetan Mastiffs are better suited to experienced owners.
 They're independent, reserved, intelligent — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.